John Woodford of Brentingby

 Woodford married Alice Prest.
 (Nichols ii.p.376).
 The confusion between John and

-William Woodford may have occurred simply because both names appear frequently in the family.
+William Woodford may have occurred because both names appear frequently in the family.

-This means he was of fighting age in 1347 and 1356 respectively.
 The lordship of the De Mowbray estates had been confiscated by Edward ll and was given to the Despencers in 1322.
 As a result, John de Mowbray was arrested and later beheaded, and his wife and son were imprisoned.
-These lands were restored to his son, John de Mowbray, by Edward lll.
+The lands were restored to his son, John de Mowbray, by Edward lll.
 This John de Mowbray was a prominent figure in the battles of Crecy and Poitiers so it is possible that John Woodford fought alongside him.
 John de Mowbray died of the plague in York in 1362, the same year that John of Woodford transferred his lands and property to his son.

 no other reference to a John Prest, so this may be directed